Leadership can't be taught, but it can be learned

 Leadership isn't a one-size-fits-all skill that you can pick up from a weekend workshop.
 Real leadership is nuanced and deeply personal, tailored to the specific needs and dynamics of your team.

 I'm not implying that leadership is something that you must be born with.
 It can be learned, but we need to understand what learning to be a good and effective leader actually means.
+McKinsey's leadership research demonstrates that effective leadership emerges through experience, self-reflection, and continuous adaptation rather than standardized instruction.

 The myth of the leadership formula